scalar-labs/kelpie/README.md

 ```

 ## Processor
-`Processor` executes actual tests.
+`Processor` executes a main process.
 For example, if it is benchmarking a database server, `Processor` makes a query, send it to the server, get the response back from the server, and continue them until it finishes.

 Like `Preprocessor`, you need to implement the constructor, `execute()` and `close()`. `execute()` can be executed concurrently with multiple threads if `concurrency` is set to more than 1 in the configuration file.
 Note that you need to make `execute()` thread-safe in that case.